US-China trade cease fire does little to narrow differences

 China retaliated by raising its own charges on U.S. imports.

-The American complaints strike at the heart of a development strategy Chinese leaders see as a route to prosperity and global influence.
+The American complaints strike at the crux of a development strategy Chinese leaders see as a route to prosperity and global influence.

 They have offered to alter details but reject pressure to discard blueprints such as “Made in China 2025,” which calls for state-led creation of Chinese champions in robotics and other fields.